Below we describe how easy it is to install an FWCloud system and how we can have it fully operational in a matter of just a few minutes.

 Customer code: 1

-Once the installation is complete we can use the systemctl command to stop, start or see the status of the different services that are part of a FWCloud platform: FWCloud-Websrv, FWCloud-API and FWCloud-Updater.
+Once the installation is complete, we can use the systemctl command to stop, start or view the status of the different services that are part of a FWCloud platform: FWCloud-Websrv, FWCloud-API and FWCloud-Updater.

 $ sudo systemctl status fwcloud-api

 Active: active (running) since Fri 2019-06-07 14:58:01 UTC; 8s ago

 Main PID: 14359 (node)